10 / 09 / 19

 However, before we move onto our tips, here are a few resources I’ve personally collected that I find super helpful for writing content.

-Ensure you're writing for web, not print
+Ensure you're writing for the web, not print

 Website copy needs to be in easily scannable chunks and succinct but to the point.
 Long, rolling sentences with endless commas betwixt isn’t the way to go.
 Think short and snappy.
 People don’t spend time reading blocks of content online.
 They digest information quickly and move on.
-All the key facts, points, direction and action MUST be at the beginning of your copy and content.
+All the key facts, points, directions and actions MUST be at the beginning of your copy and content.
 Here's a handy infographic to keep you on track with messaging focus and length.

 Always make it human